Category:403 Asphaltic Concrete Pavement

-A favorable comparison is obtained when the QA test results of a QC retained volumetric sample are within 0.005 of the QC Gmm test results, within 0.010 of the QC Gmb test results, and within 0.1% of the QC asphalt content test results.
+For the random split sample comparisons of QC loose mix, a favorable comparison is obtained when the QA test results of a QC retained volumetric sample are within 0.010 of the QC Gmm test results, within 0.010 of the QC Gmb test results, and within 0.1% of the QC asphalt content test results.
 If larger variances occur, both QC and QA should investigate the sampling and testing procedures to identify and rectify the cause of the discrepancy.

 If it is suspected that an individual QC test result is an outlier, the entire lot of QC test results may be checked in accordance with Standard Specification Section 403.23.7.1.2.
 The eligible measured test results are Gmb, Gmc, Gmm, and %AC.
 Gmb, Gmc, and Gmm shall be carried out to three decimal places (X.XXX) and the %AC shall be carried out to two decimal places (X.XX).
 On the other hand, Va, VMA, and density are not eligible because these are calculated volumetric properties.